sarahdobson/piv-guides/_userconfig/1_nss.md

 3. Create and edit a Group Policy Object (GPO) using a test _OU_ (i.e., your target).<!--Is the test OU to solve the problem where CAs stop at "CA Name" rather than "OU" problem (LaChelle in original Issue)?-->
 4. Navigate to User _Configuration\Policies\Windows Settings\Scripts\._
 5. Double-click on _Logon_ and then click on _Show files_.
-6. Create a new BAT file named _firefox_ca_add.bat_ that contains:  **Indrajit: The preceding file name says "firefox".
+6. Create a new BAT file named _firefox_ca_add.bat_ that contains:  <**The preceding file name says "firefox."
 Change to just "ca_add.bat"?
-Also script below includes the word, "firefox," a couple of times.**
+Also script below includes the word, "firefox," a couple of times.**>

             if not exist "%appdata%\mozilla\firefox\profiles" goto:eof
             set profiledir=%appdata%\mozilla\firefox\profiles